perry-contribs/clappr-detach-plugin/README.md

 ![clappr-detach-plugin](https://user-images.githubusercontent.com/4842605/30820777-567d2960-a1f9-11e7-854a-32acc6cb0a47.png)

 This project is a fork from https://github.com/team-767/clappr-detach-plugin.
-The code was simplified and we published it to npm, but the main idea remains the same.
+We took a different approach that was done in that project.

 ## Installation